paperManu/splash/README.md

 A few more libraries are used as submodules in the git repository:

 - [ImGui](https://github.com/ocornut/imgui) to draw the GUI,
-- [libsimdpp](https://github.com/p12tic/libsimdpp) to use SIMD instructions (currently in YUV to RGB conversion),
 - [bandit](https://github.com/joakinkarlsson/bandit) to do some unit testing,
 - [Piccante](https://github.com/banterle/piccante) to create HDR images.